CarlMac98/CPAC_2024_Project/README.md

    - After a few seconds, the system should start, sending information from Python to TouchDesigner.
    - You should see in TouchDesigner a real-time clustering effect and hear sounds when a group of at least two people is detected.
    - If no clusters are detected after one minute of the performance, a QR code will appear after a few seconds (internet connection required).
 The QR code will be displayed for 30 seconds, then the system will reset for the next performance.

-## Project Structure
-- Briefly explain the folder and file organization.
-- Mention where to find code, assets, and configuration files.

 ## Dependencies